-Proactive threat intelligence operations is another critical component to ultimately reduce dwell time, and entails the monitoring and research of activities within and beyond your network edge to identify potential areas of concern and risk and instrument protections before an attack takes place.
-Looked at in the context of the Cyber Kill Chain, the idea is to "push left" to thwart attackers earlier in the process.
-Organizations must have this capability to be effective in reducing Dwell Time, either in-house or through their managed services provider.
+Proactive threat intelligence operations are another critical component to ultimately reduce dwell time, and this entails the monitoring and research of activities within and beyond your network edge to identify potential areas of concern and risk as well as instrument protections before an attack takes place.
+Considered in the context of the Cyber Kill Chain, the idea is to "push left" to thwart attackers earlier in the process.
+Organizations must have this capability to be effective in reducing dwell time, either in-house or through their managed services provider.